FrankCAN/GAPointNet/README.md

 ```

 # Citation

-Please cite this paper if you want to use it in your work,
+Please cite this paper if you want to use it in your work.

 @article{chen2019gapnet,
   title={GAPNet: Graph Attention based Point Neural Network for Exploiting Local Feature of Point Cloud},
   author={Chen, Can and Fragonara, Luca Zanotti and Tsourdos, Antonios},